Belgium

 Please note

-- The process above selects the 2 Dutch-speaking Belgian students.
+• The process above selects the 2 Dutch-speaking Belgian students.

-- The 2 other Belgian students (the rest of the Belgian IBO delegation) are selected through the Belgium: Olympiade de Biologie
+• The 2 other Belgian students (the rest of the Belgian IBO delegation) are selected through the Belgium: Olympiade de Biologie

 Round 1: multiple choice; 25 questions; 2 hours; online in the participating schools; for approx. 2300 students most of them grade 12, a minority grade 11.

-Round 2: multiple choice; 30 questions; 2 hours; at one of the Flemish Universities at turn role; for approx. 200 students.
+Round 2: multiple choice; 30 questions; 2 hours; at some of the Flemish Universities; for approx. 200 students.

-Training venue: University of Leuven.
+Training venue: University of Antwerp, campus CDE.

 High school textbooks.